paula22on/3D_Scene_Segmentation/README.md

 ### How to train the model

-#### Setting the environment in Google Cloud?

-- [ ] **TODO:** Is this needed? - DANIEL

-#### Running training scripts

-To use this project for training or evaluating a PointNet model on your dataset, follow these steps:

-Prepare your dataset in the required format and place it in the data directory.

-Run the main script to start training or evaluation:
+To use this project for training the PointNet model on your dataset, prepare your dataset in the required format and place it in the data directory.
+Then run the main script to start training:

 ```
 python main.py